 Visitors with questions or concerns pertaining to an Assistance Animal on University Property, may contact the Office of Environment, Health and Safety (EH&S) at 310-825-5689.

 D. Violations and Complaints

-All students, faculty, staff, and visitors are expected to abide by this Policy.
-Staff, faculty, and students are encouraged to resolve perceived violations of this Policy locally whenever possible.
+All academic and staff employees, students, and visitors are expected to abide by this Policy.
+Academic and staff employees and students are encouraged to resolve perceived violations of this Policy locally whenever possible.
 When not readily apparent that an animal is a Service or Assistance Animal, contact the appropriate office in section III.C.

 If there is a problem with a Pet, Service or Assistance Animal that cannot be resolved by applying this Policy, the following resources may be helpful:

 - To report inappropriate behavior (e.g., excessive barking, foul odor, allergic reactions) of a Service or Assistance Animal in the workplace, contact EDMS at 310-794-6948.

 - To report inappropriate behavior (e.g., excessive barking, foul odor, allergic reactions) of a student owned Service or Assistance Animal, contact CAE at 310-825-1501.

 - To report inappropriate behavior (e.g., excessive barking, foul odor, allergic reactions) of an animal owned by a visitor or person whose UCLA status is unknown, regardless of perceived type of animal, contact EH&S at 310-825-5689.